27 Best Jobs for Teens Hiring Now

 Besides completing questionnaires, you can make money playing games, watching TV clips, searching the web, and reviewing products.

 Some companies allow 14-year-olds to work limited hours during the school year.
-This might be a good time to find positions with companies willing to work around your schedule.
+This might be a good time to find jobs for high schoolers with companies willing to work around your schedule.

 If you have experience caring for children like younger siblings or the children of family friends, you can apply for local babysitting jobs.
 A good place to start is by posting your services on Facebook and asking friends and family members for references and referrals.

 Many restaurants start hiring teens at the age of 14.
-You can work as a busboy or dishwasher or sometimes in food prep.
+You can work as a busboy, dishwasher, or sometimes in food prep.
 Check with local restaurants and ask for a job application.

 List all relevant skills you have and any applicable experience, such as helping at home in the kitchen or volunteering at a local food bank.
 Do a few practice interviews at home so you feel comfortable answering questions.
 If you get the job, you can expect to earn the local minimum wage working for a local restaurant.